Deep Cut

 Dreaming Big: My Top Ten Films of 2024

-From Sean Baker to Frances Ford Coppola, 2024 was full of filmmakers determined to take big swings creatively and politically.
+From Sean Baker to Francis Ford Coppola, 2024 was full of filmmakers determined to take big swings creatively and politically.

 Stand Alone